 Even as I spoke I realised that was hardly fair.
 Evelyn had heavy, dark bags under her eyes.
-Her hair was clean but it probably hadn’t seen a brush this morning and certainly no touch of the hairdresser’s scissors for many months.
-Her clothes were fresh but old and well-worn, the collar of her sweater darned and mended with different colour thread.
+Her hair was clean, but it probably hadn’t seen a brush this morning, and certainly no touch of the hairdresser’s scissors for many months.
+Her clothes were fresh but old and well worn, the collar of her sweater darned and mended with different-coloured thread.

 Evelyn started to respond, then sighed and rubbed at the bridge of her nose.
 She drew herself up as straight as she could with her crooked back, and I felt a sudden desire to shrink away, certain she was about to yell at me.